JVital2013/pihole-router/README.md

 These two lines set the Interface Association Identifier (iaid) to 1, then requests a Delegated Prefix from it and assigns it to eth1.
 The 60 is the prefix length you get from your ISP, and the 64 is the length of the one you're assigning to eth1.
 You can get these numbers by inspecting network traffic from your router.
 I cheated and got it from here: <https://www.reddit.com/r/ipv6/comments/deb531/linux_xfinity_dhcpcd_and_getting_a_local_prefix/>

-**3.**  Create a new file named /etc/dnsmasq.d/05-pirouter.conf with the contents from here.
-TODO: Insert link.
+**3.**  Create a new file named /etc/dnsmasq.d/05-pirouter.conf [with the contents from here](https://github.com/JVital2013/pihole-router/blob/main/examples/ipv6/05-pirouter.conf).
 This code does three things:

   -  Broadcasts itself as the IPv6 DNS server